sccn/sccn.github.io/workshops/EEGLAB_2025_Aspet.md

 Workshop Program (with corresponding PDFs)
 ------------------------------------------

-<b>Material for workshop tutorials (including EEGLAB) will be made available on
-USB keys.</b> Presented slides will be made available during the workshop.
+The presented slides will be made available on this page.
 You only need to bring a laptop with MATLAB installed.

 <span style="color: purple">Purple lettering = lecture</span>